• Skip to Content

 Guidelines for the School of Public Health's Undergraduate Program

-First time student who meet University requirements are directly admitted to the Public Health Sciences major.
+First time student who meet University requirements are directly admitted to the Public Health major.

 Students admitted from other majors within WVU must be in good academic standing (2.0 GPA)